-In connection with the Debt Facility, the Company issued to Luxor Capital warrants exercisable for 384,615 shares of the Company's common stock.
-The Debt Warrants became exercisable after the consummation of the Landcadia Business Combination and (i) will expire four years from the closing date of the Landcadia Business Combination, (ii) have an exercise price of \$13.00 per share, and (iii) include customary anti-dilution protection, including broad-based weighted average adjustments for issuances of additional shares.
-Holders of the Debt Warrants have customary registration rights with respect to the shares underlying the Debt Warrants.
-In addition, the Company is required to repay the Debt Facility in full in the event that either (i) the registration statement for the resale of the shares of the Company's common stock underlying the Notes and Debt Warrants has not been filed within 30 days after the closing of the Landcadia Business Combination, or (ii) such registration statement is not effective within 180 days after the closing of the Landcadia Business Combination.
-Such repayment shall be payable within nine months after the Debt Facility becomes due.
+In connection with the Debt Facility, the Company issued to Luxor Capital warrants initially exercisable for 384,615 shares of the Company's common stock with an exercise price of \$13.00 per share.
+The Debt Warrants became exercisable after the consummation of the Landcadia Business Combination and will expire four years from the closing date of the Landcadia Business Combination.
+The Debt Warrants include customary anti-dilution protection, including broad-based weighted average adjustments for issuances of additional shares (down-round features) and holders of the Debt Warrants have customary registration rights with respect to the shares underlying the Debt Warrants.
+In connection with the Offering, the down-round provision in the Debt Warrants was triggered and the conversion rate was adjusted.
+The Debt Warrants are now exercisable for 399,726 shares of the Company's common stock with an exercise price of \$12.51 per share.
+The effect of the triggered down-round feature on the value of the Debt Warrants was immaterial.